The Rats (novel): Background

-Critical reception
+Reception

 The first paperback edition sold out after three weeks.
 The Rats received harsh criticism upon its publication.
 It was deemed to be far too graphic in its portrayals of death and mutilation, and the social commentary regarding the neglect of London's suburbs was said to be too extreme.
 For some reviewers, the novel was not literature, and not a good example of good writing.
 However, many consider the novel to be social commentary influenced by Herbert's harsh upbringing in immediate post-war London.
 Ramsey Campbell lauded the novel, saying "The Rats announces at once that he (Herbert) won't be confined by the conventions of English macabre fiction."
 Campbell praised the use of the theme of "Original Sin" in The Rats, saying "that the book can discuss its underlying themes so directly without becoming pretentious...is one of Herbert's strengths."
-Campbell also defended Herbert's use of violence and indigence as both integral to The Rats' plot, and a break from the clichés of the horror fiction of that time period.
+Campbell also defended Herbert's use of violence and indigence as both integral to The Rats plot, and a break from the clichés of the horror fiction of that time period.

 The underlying theme of the novel is the lack of care by the government toward the underclass and a lack of reaction to a tragedy until it is already too late.
 Fellow author Peter James stated "I think Jim reinvented the horror genre and brought it into the modern world.
 He set a benchmark with his writing that many writers subsequently have tried, without success, to emulate."

+Sequels and adaptationsThe Rats was followed by three sequels, Lair (1979), Domain (1984) and The City (1993; the last one was a graphic novel).
+All three books were sold as a trilogy and were very well received by the public and horror fans.

+An Americanised film adaptation was made in 1982, titled Deadly Eyes.
+A 1985 adventure game for the Commodore 64 and ZX Spectrum based on the book was published by Hodder & Stoughton Ltd and produced by GXT (Five Ways Software).